-- Meeting with the R.E. subject leader - · Observations to see children engaged in R.E. activities - SIAMS inspections of the school by Peterborough diocese.
+- Meeting with the R.E. subject leader. - · Discussing data reports - · Observations to see children engaged in R.E. activities - SIAMS inspections of the school by Peterborough diocese. - Receive reports from the Diocesan School Support advisor.

 Assessment recording and reporting in R.E.